DiogoRibeiro7/DiogoRibeiro7.github.io/_posts/2024-10-28-understanding normality tests a deep dive into their power and limitations.md

 **Abstract:**
 In statistical analysis, assessing whether data follow a normal distribution is a critical step that influences subsequent tests and interpretations.
 However, the concept of "normality tests" is often misunderstood.
 This article explores the intricacies of normality testing, highlighting the limitations of these tests, the variety of methods available, and the importance of understanding what each test measures.
 We will delve into a unique distribution that challenges several normality tests, demonstrating why visual inspection and a comprehensive understanding of the data are indispensable.

-## The Role of Normality in Statistical Analysis
+## Introduction

-The normal distribution holds a place of central importance in statistics.
-Many statistical models and tests assume that data follow a normal (Gaussian) distribution, characterized by a bell-shaped curve and symmetry around the mean.
-This assumption underpins inferential statistics, making normality testing a key first step in any analysis.
+In the realm of statistics, the normal distribution holds a place of central importance.
+Many statistical tests and models assume that data follow a normal (Gaussian) distribution, which is characterized by its bell-shaped curve, symmetry around the mean, and specific properties of skewness and kurtosis.
+Assessing normality is thus a fundamental step in data analysis, ensuring the validity of inferential statistics that rely on this assumption.

-Despite their common usage, normality tests are often misunderstood.
-These tests do not confirm that data are normal; rather, they test whether the data provide enough evidence to reject the null hypothesis ($$H_0$$) that the data come from a normal distribution.
-A failure to reject $$H_0$$ merely suggests that the data are not significantly different from a normal distribution, within the power and constraints of the test used.
+However, the term "normality test" is somewhat of a misnomer.
+No statistical test can prove that data are normally distributed.
+Instead, these tests can only assess whether there is enough evidence to reject the null hypothesis ($H_0$) that the data come from a normal distribution.
+Failure to reject $H_0$ does not confirm normality; it merely suggests that the data are not significantly different from what would be expected under normality, within the test's power and limitations.

+This article aims to shed light on the complexities of normality testing.
+We will examine a specially constructed distribution with properties that challenge several normality tests, revealing how different tests can yield contradictory results.
+By exploring the underlying mechanics of these tests and the nature of our example distribution, we will understand why visual tools like Quantile-Quantile (QQ) plots and empirical Cumulative Distribution Function (CDF) plots are essential complements to formal statistical tests.

-## The Special Distribution: A Case Study for Normality Testing
+## The Special Distribution: A Challenge to Normality Tests

-Consider a specially constructed distribution with features that challenge normality tests.
-This distribution is symmetric with near-zero skewness and kurtosis approximating that of a normal distribution.
-Despite these properties, it is bimodal, featuring two distinct peaks—clearly deviating from the single-peaked nature of a normal distribution.
+Before diving into the tests themselves, let's consider the distribution that serves as our focal point.
+This distribution is crafted to exhibit certain characteristics that make it a suitable candidate for exploring the nuances of normality testing.

-### Key Characteristics of the Distribution:
+### Characteristics of the Distribution

-- **Perfect Symmetry (Skewness ≈ 0):** The left and right tails mirror each other.
+- **Perfect Symmetry (Skewness ≈ 0):** The distribution is symmetric around its mean.
+Skewness, a measure of asymmetry, is approximately zero, indicating that the left and right tails of the distribution are mirror images of each other.

-- **Normal Kurtosis (Kurtosis ≈ 3):** The distribution's tails are similar in weight to those of a normal distribution.
+- **Normal Kurtosis (Kurtosis ≈ 3):** The kurtosis of the distribution is close to 3, which is the kurtosis of a normal distribution.
+Excess kurtosis (kurtosis minus 3) is approximately zero, suggesting that the tails of the distribution have a similar heaviness to those of a normal distribution.

-- **Bimodality:** Unlike a normal distribution, the distribution has two peaks with a noticeable dip in the middle.
+- **Bimodality:** Despite its symmetry and normal kurtosis, the distribution is bimodal, meaning it has two distinct peaks or modes.
+There is a noticeable "hole" or dip in the middle of the distribution, deviating from the single-peaked nature of a normal distribution.

+- **Non-normal Nature:** Given its bimodality and the separation between the modes, the distribution is not normal.
+The mean does not correspond to the mode, which is a key characteristic of a normal distribution.

+### Implications

-Despite this bimodality, tests that focus only on skewness and kurtosis may fail to detect the deviation from normality, as these metrics align closely with those of a true normal distribution.
+This distribution presents an interesting case for normality testing.
+Tests that rely solely on skewness and kurtosis may fail to detect the non-normality because these measures align closely with those of a normal distribution.
+However, tests that consider the overall shape or specific aspects of the distribution may reveal the deviation from normality.

 ## Understanding Normality Tests

-Normality tests formulate a null hypothesis ($$H_0$$) that the data come from a normal distribution and calculate a test statistic to determine whether to reject $$H_0$$.
-These tests have limitations that affect their reliability, depending on sample size, test type, and the specific features of the data.
+Normality tests are statistical procedures used to determine whether a data set is well-modeled by a normal distribution.
+They involve formulating a null hypothesis ($H_0$) that the data come from a normal distribution and an alternative hypothesis ($H_1$) that they do not.
+The tests calculate a test statistic based on the data and compare it to a critical value or use it to compute a p-value, which informs the decision to reject or fail to reject $H_0$.

 ### The Null Hypothesis and Type II Errors

-It is crucial to understand that failing to reject $$H_0$$ does not confirm normality.
-It indicates that there is insufficient evidence to conclude the data are not normal, which may reflect a Type II error—failing to detect a deviation when one exists.
+It's crucial to understand that failing to reject $H_0$ does not confirm that the data are normal.
+It merely indicates that there is insufficient evidence to conclude that the data are not normal, given the sample size and the test's sensitivity.
+This situation is known as a Type II error, where the test fails to detect a difference when one actually exists.

-### Limitations of Normality Tests:
+### Limitations of Normality Tests

+Normality tests have inherent limitations:

-1. **Sample Size Sensitivity:** Smaller samples may not provide enough power to detect deviations.
+1. **Sample Size Sensitivity:** Small sample sizes may not provide enough power to detect deviations from normality, leading to a failure to reject $H_0$ even when the data are not normal.

-2. **Test Specificity:** Different tests respond to different features (e.g., skewness, kurtosis, overall shape).
+2. **Test Specificity:** Different tests are sensitive to different aspects of the distribution (e.g., skewness, kurtosis, overall shape).
+A test may not detect certain types of deviations.

-3. **Multiple Testing Issues:** Running multiple normality tests can lead to conflicting results.
+3. **Multiple Testing Issues:** Using multiple normality tests can lead to contradictory results, as each test may respond differently to the data's characteristics.

-## Moment-Based Tests: Skewness, Kurtosis, and Jarque-Bera
+## Tests Based on Moments: Skewness, Kurtosis, and Jarque-Bera

 ### Skewness and Kurtosis

 - **Skewness** measures the asymmetry of a distribution.
-A skewness of zero indicates symmetry.
+A skewness of zero indicates perfect symmetry.

-- **Kurtosis** measures the heaviness of the tails.
-A kurtosis of 3 indicates a normal distribution.
+- **Kurtosis** measures the "tailedness" of a distribution.
+A kurtosis of 3 corresponds to a normal distribution, with higher values indicating heavier tails and lower values indicating lighter tails.

 ### The Jarque-Bera Test

-The **Jarque-Bera test** combines skewness and kurtosis into a test statistic:
+The **Jarque-Bera test** combines skewness and kurtosis to assess normality.
+It calculates a test statistic based on the sample skewness ($S$) and kurtosis ($K$):

 $$
 JB = \frac{n}{6} \left( S^2 + \frac{(K - 3)^2}{4} \right)
 $$

+Where $n$ is the sample size.

+### Limitations with the Special Distribution

-Where $$S$$ is skewness, $$K$$ is kurtosis, and $$n$$ is the sample size.
-In our special distribution, since skewness and kurtosis are close to zero, the test may fail to reject $$H_0$$—even though the distribution is bimodal.
+In our special distribution, skewness and kurtosis are approximately equal to those of a normal distribution ($S \approx 0$, $K \approx 3$).
+Consequently, the Jarque-Bera test may yield a high p-value, leading us to fail to reject $H_0$.
+The test cannot detect the bimodality because it relies solely on skewness and kurtosis, which do not capture the distribution's multimodal nature.

+### Interpretation

+While the Jarque-Bera test is useful for detecting deviations in skewness and kurtosis, it is blind to other types of non-normality.
+In our example, the test's inability to detect bimodality highlights the importance of selecting appropriate tests based on the data's characteristics.

+## Geary's Kurtosis and Its Power

-### Geary's Kurtosis: A Robust Alternative
+### Geary's Kurtosis

-**Geary's kurtosis** (or Geary's ratio) compares the **Median Absolute Deviation (MAD)** to the **Standard Deviation (SD)**:
+**Geary's kurtosis**, also known as **Geary's ratio**, is defined as:

 $$
-\text{Geary's Ratio} = \frac{\text{MAD}}{\text{SD}}
+\text{Geary's Ratio} = \frac{\text{Median Absolute Deviation (MAD)}}{\text{Standard Deviation (SD)}}
 $$

-This ratio is more robust to outliers and better captures the shape of the distribution.
-In our bimodal distribution, Geary's test would be more likely to detect the deviation from normality.
+This ratio compares the median absolute deviation to the standard deviation, providing a measure of kurtosis that is less sensitive to outliers than traditional kurtosis.

+### Advantages

+- **Robustness:** Geary's kurtosis is less affected by extreme values, making it a robust measure.

+- **Sensitivity to Shape:** It captures aspects of the distribution's shape that traditional kurtosis may miss.

+### Performance on the Special Distribution

+Tests based on Geary's kurtosis are powerful in detecting non-normality in distributions like our special case.
+Despite the traditional kurtosis being normal ($K \approx 3$), Geary's ratio may differ from that expected under normality due to the distribution's bimodality and the "hole" in the middle.

+### Implications

+The success of Geary's kurtosis-based tests in detecting non-normality underscores the importance of using robust statistical measures.
+These tests can provide additional insights when traditional moment-based tests fail.

 ## Tests Based on CDF Comparison

+### Overview

-These tests compare the empirical cumulative distribution function (ECDF) of the sample to the theoretical CDF of a normal distribution.
+Tests that compare the empirical cumulative distribution function (ECDF) of the sample data to the theoretical CDF of a normal distribution can detect differences in the overall shape of the distributions.
+They consider the cumulative probabilities and assess deviations at all points, rather than focusing on specific moments.

-### Kolmogorov-Smirnov (K-S) Test
+### Kolmogorov-Smirnov Test

-The **K-S test** calculates the maximum difference between the ECDF and the theoretical CDF:
+The **Kolmogorov-Smirnov (K-S) test** evaluates the maximum absolute difference between the ECDF and the theoretical CDF:

 $$
 D = \sup_x |F_n(x) - F(x)|
 $$

+Where $F_n(x)$ is the ECDF and $F(x)$ is the theoretical CDF.

+### Limitations

+- **Parameter Estimation Bias:** When parameters of the normal distribution (mean and standard deviation) are estimated from the data, the K-S test becomes biased towards failing to reject $H_0$.

+### Lilliefors Test

+The **Lilliefors test** adjusts the K-S test for cases where parameters are estimated from the data.
+It provides a corrected critical value or p-value, accounting for the bias.

 ### Cramér-von Mises Test

-The **Cramér-von Mises test** evaluates the squared difference between the ECDF and the theoretical CDF:
+The **Cramér-von Mises test** considers the squared differences between the ECDF and the theoretical CDF, integrated over all values:

 $$
 W^2 = n \int_{-\infty}^{\infty} [F_n(x) - F(x)]^2 dF(x)